Layers and groups

-Click the name of a layer in order to change it, then press the Enter key or click elsewhere.
+Double-click the name of a layer in order to change it, then press the Enter key or click elsewhere.

 3.5.
 Add a new layer

-In the Layers window, click Add in the toolbar and then select the type of layer to add.
+In the Layers window, click the Add button in the toolbar.

 3.6.
 Reorder the list of layers

 In the Layers window, you can drag a layer and move it above another layer in the list.
 This will change the z-order of the layers.
-The elements from a layer that is at the top of the list (e.g., Layer 2) will always appear on top of elements from a layer that is lower in the list (e.g., Layer 1).
+The elements of a layer higher in the list will always appear on top of elements in a layer below.

 3.7.
 Set the current layer

-The current layer is selected in the Layers window (appearing in blue).
-Any elements that you add to the canvas will go into this current layer.
+The current layer is shown as selected in the Layers window (appearing in blue).
+New elements that you add to the canvas will go into this current layer by default.

-To change the current layer, simply click to select the layer you want in the Layers window.
+To change the current layer, click any part of the layer you want to select in the Layers window.